Beaconstac/Android-SDK/README.md

 Beaconstac.getInstance().unScribeFromBackgroundUpdates(RECEIVER_EXTENDING_BROADCAST_RECEIVER);
 ```

-__Due to the restriction added on Android 8 and above on running background tasks a persitent notification will be shown when the SDK is running in the background.
+__Due to the restriction added on Android 8 and above on running background tasks a persistent notification will be shown when the SDK is running in the background.
 Please see [this](https://developer.android.com/about/versions/oreo/background) for more details.__

 ```
 Please add the following string resources to your app with suitable changes to the text value.